Arthrorhaphis

-Arthrorhaphis is a genus of lichen-forming fungi in the monotypic family Arthrorhaphidaceae.
+Arthrorhaphis is a genus of fungi in the monotypic family Arthrorhaphidaceae.
 It has 13 species.
+Species in this family have a widespread distribution in temperate and montane habitats.
+They grow symbiotically with green algae, or parasitically on other lichens.
+These fungi typically start as parasites on other lichens but can later become free-living, forming bright greenish-yellow to greyish scales on acidic soils and weathered rocks in cool upland regions.

+Taxonomy

 The genus was circumscribed by Theodor Magnus Fries in 1860.
 The family was proposed by lichenologists Josef Poelt and Josef Hafellner in 1976.
-Species in this family have a widespread distribution in temperate and montane habitats.
-They grow symbiotically with green algae, or parasitically on other lichens.
 The family Arthrorhaphidaceae has an uncertain taxonomic placement in the class Lecanoromycetes; that is, it is incertae sedis with respect to ordinal placement.